hellbox/srob-migration/content/reviews/a-self-made-man.md

 name = "A self-made man"
 title = "A self-made man"
 dek = "Sometimes a word is more than its definition.
-The latest novel from Port Townsend author Rikki Ducornet is full of sentences that are divorced from meaning, in the liveliest way possible." facebookauto = "Port Townsend author Rikki Ducornet's new novel is about a feral boy who goes to college." twitterauto = "Port Townsend author Rikki Ducornet's new novel is about a feral boy who goes to college." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/brightfellow.md"]
+The latest novel from Port Townsend author Rikki Ducornet is full of sentences that are divorced from meaning, in the liveliest way possible." type = "Review"facebookauto = "Port Townsend author Rikki Ducornet's new novel is about a feral boy who goes to college." twitterauto = "Port Townsend author Rikki Ducornet's new novel is about a feral boy who goes to college." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/brightfellow.md"]